danielabar/meblog/src/markdown/activerecord-dependent-options.md

 In the vein of "a picture is worth a thousand words", I decided to build a sample Rails application and do a deep dive on all the removal options for some commonly used associations and how they behave when deleting or destroying a record.
 This post will walk through the results of this.

+For those in a hurry, you can skip ahead to the [Which Should You Use?](../activerecord-dependent-options/#which-should-you-use) section.

 ## Project Setup

 I started by scaffolding a new Rails project with Ruby 3 and Rails 7, using the default SQLite database: